webbingbrasil/filament-maps/README.md

 ];
 ```

-And use a action to change the tile layer:
+And you can use a action to change the tile layer:

 ```php
 Actions\Action::make('mode')